Ssimoes48/Data-Journalism-D3/README.md

 ![text circle](Images/text_circle.PNG)

-To create the `click` function that display all data values, I  used a `toolTip` and associated with the `click` event.
+To create the `click` function that displays all data values, I used a `toolTip` and associated with the `click` event.

 ![tool tip](Images/tool_tip.PNG)